jitsi/jitsi-meet-flutter-sdk/README.md

 11. #### retrieveParticipantsInfo()

-    Sends and event that will trigger the `participantsInfoRetrieved` events which will contain participants information
+    Sends and event that will trigger the `participantsInfoRetrieved` event which will contain participants information

 ### JitsiMeetConferenceOptions